 “When I moved back home to Tulsa after my father passed away, I searched for the social media community aka geeks like me.
 I didn’t see one, so I started it.
 Mashable was introducing something called Social Media Day and suggested that It be a worldwide celebration.

 I only had about 2 weeks to organize the Tulsa meetup full of strangers, but I did and we had close to 30 people attend that first meetup.
 It was from that first meetup that Social Media Tulsa was born.”

 Social Media Tulsa grew from a community of meetup goers and social media enthusiasts to a group of amazing people who can spark ideas for your business or project over a drink and a cupcake.

-We now are behind some of the biggest events in Green Country, including Oktoberfest, Scotfest, and in 2018 we took on Broken Arrow’s new 4th of July celebration, Patriots in the Park.
+Social Media Tulsa is now are behind some of the biggest events in the Tulsa area, including The Williams Route 66 Marathon, Tulsa Oktoberfest, Tulsa’s Scottish festival, Scotfest, and in 2018 we took on Broken Arrow’s new 4th of July celebration, Patriots in the Park.

 “We specialize in social media teams for events and have worked for some of Tulsa’s favorite events and festivals.
 It is impossible to run an event and handle your own social media live during the event.
 A lesson I learned while putting on SMTULSA Conference each year.
 We now have our own social media team that works very similar to the ones we deploy for much larger events and festivals throughout the city.”